 Research has identified different subtypes of breast cancer that respond to varying treatment types.
 Of these, the so-called triple-negative breast cancer is particularly aggressive and difficult to treat.
 However, new research may have uncovered a molecule that slows down this kind of cancer.

-In the United States, breast cancer is also the most common form of cancer in women, regardless of race or ethnicity.
+In the United States, breast cancer is also the

 Genetic research has enabled scientists to classify breast cancer into subtypes, which respond differently to various kinds of treatment.
 These subtypes are categorized according to the presence or absence of three receptors that are known to promote breast cancer: estrogen, progesterone, and the epidermal growth factor receptor 2 (HER2).